-The offering Common stock offered by us 6,000,000 shares (or 6,900,000 shares if the underwriters exercise their option to purchase additional shares in full) Option to purchase additional shares The underwriters have been granted an option to purchase up to an aggregate of 900,000 shares of our common stock from us.
+shares if the underwriters exercise their option to purchase additional

+Option to purchase additional shares

+The underwriters have been granted an option to purchase up to an aggregate of our common stock from us.
 This option is exercisable, in whole or in part, for a period of 30 days following the date of this prospectus supplement.

-Common stock to be outstanding immediately after this offering 43,008,997 shares (or 43,908,997 shares if the underwriters exercise their option to purchase additional shares in full).
-Use of proceeds We estimate that the net proceeds from this offering will be approximately \$259.0 million (or approximately \$297.9 million if the underwriters' option to purchase additional shares is exercised in full) after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Common stock to be outstanding immediately after this offering shares (or shares in full).

+shares if the underwriters exercise their option to purchase additional

+Use of proceeds We est

+We estimate that the net proceeds from this offering will be approximately \$\\$\\$\\$\ million (or approximately \$\\$\\$\ \ million if the underwriters' option to purchase additional shares is exercised in full) after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 We will retain broad discretion over the use of the net proceeds from the sale by us of the common stock in this offering.
 We intend to use the net proceeds from the offering, together with the proceeds to be received from our Funding Agreement and our current cash and cash equivalents and marketable securities to advance the clinical program for KSI-301, as well as to advance our pipeline of drug candidates including KSI-501, and for working capital and general corporate purposes.
 See "Use of Proceeds."
-Risk factors See "Risk factors" beginning on page S-24 of this prospectus supplement and page 6 of the accompanying prospectus and other information included and incorporated by reference in this prospectus supplement and the accompanying prospectus for a discussion of factors that you should carefully consider before deciding to invest in our common stock.
-Nasdaq Global Market symbol "KOD" The number of shares of our common stock outstanding as of September 3 n stock to be outstanding immediately after this offering is based on 37,008,997 shares of common 0, 2019 and excludes: